 - 1. Complete the Student Application form - 2.
 Necessary documents to be attached - a.
 A photocopy of birth certificate (the translated copy notarized by a license office will be needed at Chiangmai immigration office for one year visa extension) - b.
 A photocopy of student and parent passports (for overseas enrollment) - c.
 3 individual passport size photographs of student and parents - d.
 Application fee, entrance fee and deposit to be paid with the application (the deposit is non-refundable if the parents cancel the application) - 3.
 The school will prepare a.
-An acceptance letter ---- ---- ------------ --------

-- e.
-A copy of school manager license - b.
-Student's account statement - f.
-A copy of school director license - c.
-School letters addressed to Thai g.
-A c Embassy or Consulate (if the ide student is outside Thailand) lice - g.
-A copy of school director's identity and administrator license - d.
+An acceptance letter e.
+A copy of school manager license b.
+Student's account statement f.
+A copy of school director license c.
+School letters addressed to Thai Embassy or Consulate (if the student is outside Thailand)

+Grade A copy of school director's identity and administrator license

+- d.
 A copy of school license - 4.
-The parent then submits items from point 3 to the Thai Embassy or Consulate outside Thailand to get a 90 Day Non - ED visa for the student and Non - O visa for one parent.
-(Parent's/Guardian visa can only be applied for from overseas - Student tourist visa can be transformed within Thailand) - 5.
+The parent then submits items from point 3 to the Thai Embassy or Consulate outside Thailand to get a 90 Day Non ED visa for the student and Non O visa for one parent.
+(Parent's/Guardian visa can only be applied for from overseas Student tourist visa can be transformed within Thailand) - 5.
 After getting the 90 day visa, parents need to open a bank account in Thailand with a 500,000 baht balance for 1 month for extending a year visa with the assistance of a school request letter.
 For the following year's visa extension, parents need to have a 500,000 baht balance for 90 days in the account prior to the visa extension day. - 6.
 Before the expiration of this 90 day visa, the school will prepare an additional set of documents (including students progress reports as certified by the school) for the Chiang Mai Immigration Office for a year visa.
-This will be processed only when all payment is completed. - 7.
-If in any case, the parents decide to change schools, this visa will expire immediately.
-Inform the school 1 month prior to the change.
+This will be processed only when all payment is completed.
+Travel outside of Thailand during this time period will require a re-entry permit to avoid the process starting from zero. - 7.
+If in any case, the parents decide to change schools, the APIS visa will automatically be invalid with immigration.
+Inform the school 1 month prior to any change.